Henry A. Wise: Return to Virginia and slavery

 Wise returned to Virginia after leaving his minister post in Brazil.
 While in Brazil, Wise condemned the slave trade between the U.S. and Brazil.
 He thought it was the work of "hypocritical Yankees" and against American law.
 With such harsh criticism, he had given up his usefulness as a U.S. minister and was withdrawn.
 The Brazilian government practically kicked him out of office.

 After Wise returned to Virginia, he planned to sell the people he enslaved.
-In 1849, Wise enslaved 19 people, one shy of planter status, and considered them his "children" and "responsibility".
+In 1849, Wise bought 19 people, one shy of planter status, and considered them his "children" and "responsibility".
 He knew that farming was not profitable in soil-depleted Virginia.
 Nevertheless, rather than emancipation, Wise intended to profit from selling the people he enslaved to California after gold had been discovered there in 1849.
 An enslaved person in Virginia was worth $1,000, but in California, an enslaved person would be worth $3,000 to $5,000 digging gold.
-Wise's plan, however, was thwarted when California joined the United States as a free non slavery state in the Compromise of 1850.
+Wise's plan, however, was thwarted when California joined the United States as a free state in the Compromise of 1850.

 Wise's plantation comprised 400 acres, and only about half were productive.
 Wise grew corn, oats, and sweet potatoes.
 Wise also raised livestock and maintained peach and pear orchards.
 His farm most likely profited $500 a year.

 Governor of Virginia

 Wise returned to the United States in 1847 and resumed legal practice.
 He identified with the Jacksonian Democratic Party and was active in politics.
 A delegate to the Virginia Constitutional Convention of 1850, Wise opposed any reforms, insisting that the protection of slavery came first.
 In the statewide election of 1855, Wise was elected Governor of Virginia as a Democrat, defeating Know-Nothing candidate Thomas S. Flournoy.
-He was the 33rd Governor of Virginia, serving from 1856 to 1860, and the last Eastern Shore Governor until Ralph Northam was elected in 2017.
+He was the 33rd governor of Virginia, serving from 1856 to 1860, and the last Eastern Shore governor until Ralph Northam was elected in 2017.
 Wise County, Virginia, was named after him when it was established in 1856.

 Although he was visibly and unapologetically a defender of slavery, he opposed the imposition of the pro-slavery Lecompton Constitution on Kansas Territory, as residents of Kansas had not approved it: "And why impose this Constitution of a minority on a majority?
 Cui bono? ["Who would that benefit?"]
 Does any Southern man imagine that this is a practicable or sufferable way of making a slave State?"
+This stance played a large role in scuttling his preparations for a bid to challenge incumbent Robert M.T.
+Hunter in the Senate election in 1858, as Hunter was a supporter of the Lecompton Constitution.

 Under the Virginia Constitution, governors cannot serve successive terms, so he was not a candidate for reelection in 1860.